spryker/spryker-docs/docs/pbc/all/price-management/prices-feature-overview/prices-feature-overview.md

 <iframe width="960" height="720" src="https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/price-management/prices-feature-overview/prices-feature-overview.md/prices-of-abstract-products-and-pruduct-variants.mp4" frameborder="0" allowfullscreen></iframe>

+In some cases, you may want to set the same price for all the product variants.
+Then, you set the price for the abstract product and don't set any for the variants.
+When the variants don't have prices, they inherit the price of their abstract product.

-When an abstract product has only one product variant, it usually makes sense to set a price only for the abstract product.
-In this case, the abstract product price is displayed for the product on all the pages.
+Similarly, when there is one product variant, it makes sense to set the price just for the abstract product.

+In the last two cases described, since product variants don't have prices, customers see the abstract product price on all the Storefront pages.

 ## Prices in database